dusk-network/dusk-protocol/consensus/README.md

 #### StepVotes
 The $\mathsf{StepVotes}$ structure is used to store votes from the [Validation][val] and [Ratification][rat] steps.
 Votes are aggregated BLS signatures from members of a Voting Committee.
-Each vote is a signature for a triplet $(vote, round, step)$.
+Each vote is a signature for a triplet $(round, step, vote)$.
 To specify which committee members' votes are included, a [sub-committee bitset][bs] is used.

 The structure is defined as follows: